-Notice the coercion of the names attribute of the frequency table to numeric in order to recover the range of the determinant values.
+Notice that plot() here uses a histogram like plot method, because it "sees" that fr is of class "table".
 The "obvious" way of doing this problem with for loops, to be discussed in Chapter 9 [Loops and conditional execution], page 40, is so inefficient as to be impractical.